wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 ---

 :::info
-W&B recommends fully managed deployment options such as [W&B SaaS Cloud](../hosting-options/saas_cloud.md) or [W&B Dedicated Cloud](../hosting-options//dedicated_cloud.md) deployment types.
+W&B recommends fully managed deployment options such as [W&B SaaS Cloud](./saas_cloud.md) or [W&B Dedicated Cloud](./dedicated_cloud.md) deployment types.
 W&B fully managed services are simple and secure to use, with minimum to no configuration required.
 :::

-Deploy W&B Server on your [bare servers (on-prem)](#on-prem-or-non-supported-cloud) or within [AWS, GCP, or Azure cloud that you manage](#self-managed-cloud-accounts).
+Deploy W&B Server on your [AWS, GCP, or Azure cloud account](#deploy-wb-server-within-self-managed-cloud-accounts) or within your [on-premises infrastructure](#deploy-wb-server-in-on-premises-infrastructure).

 Your IT/DevOps/MLOps team is responsible for provisioning your deployment, managing upgrades, and continuously maintaining your self managed W&B Server instance.

 <!-- Check [Obtain your W&B Server license](#obtain-your-wb-server-license) to complete the setup. -->

 ## Deploy W&B Server within self managed cloud accounts

-Deploy and manage W&B Server with AWS, GCP, or Azure cloud.
-W&B recommends that you use official W&B Terraform scripts to deploy W&B Server into AWS, GCP, or Azure.
+W&B recommends that you use official W&B Terraform scripts to deploy W&B Server into your AWS, GCP, or Azure cloud account.

 See specific cloud provider documentation for more information on how to set up W&B Server in [AWS](../self-managed/aws-tf.md), [GCP](../self-managed/gcp-tf.md) or [Azure](../self-managed/azure-tf.md).

-## Deploy W&B Server on premises

-Deploy W&B Server on your on-prem, bare-metal infrastructure with Terraform scripts.
+## Deploy W&B Server in on-prem infrastructure

-You need to configure several infrastructure components in order to set up W&B Server on the required infrastructure.
+You need to configure several infrastructure components in order to set up W&B Server in your on-prem infrastructure.
 Some of those components include include, but are not limited to:

 - (Strongly recommended) Kubernetes cluster
 - MySQL 8 database cluster